 The best toys for kids

 Toys can be a great way to kickstart your child’s play and support your child’s development.
-But your child might not need as many toys as you think.

 The best toys for children are ‘open-ended’.
 These are the toys that your child can use in lots of different ways.
-They encourage your child to use her imagination, creativity and problem-solving skills.
+They encourage your child to use imagination, creativity and problem-solving skills.

 Open-ended toys include: